 - Why Borrowers Buying after a Short Sale are a Good Credit Risk

 - Buying a Home After a Short Sale Using VA Financing

 - FHA’s 1 Year Waiting Period Using the Back to Work Program

 Here are some comprehensive “waiting periods” associated with buying after a short sale:

-- If you had no late payments on your installment debt and mortgage debt in the 12 months preceding your short sale, you can likely buy right now using FHA or VA financing (assuming minimum qualifications for FHA and VA).
+- If you had no late payments on your installment debt and mortgage debt in the 12 months preceding your short sale, you can likely buy right now using FHA or VA financing.

 - If there were late payments and you are VA eligible and can document extenuating circumstances, it would be a 1 year waiting period.

-- If there were late payments and you aren’t VA eligible you either need a 2 year waiting period and 20 percent down or a 2 year waiting period, 10 percent down, the ability to document extenuating circumstances and an automated underwriting approval.
+- If there were late payments and you aren’t VA eligible you either need a 2 year waiting period and 20 percent down or a 2 year waiting period, 10 percent down, the ability to document extenuating circumstances and your loan gets an automated underwriting approval from Fannie Mae.